Matching while Learning: Introduction

-Our main result (Theorem \ref{thm:mainresult}) shows that DEEM achieves essentially optimal regret as the number of jobs $N$ performed by each worker during their lifetime grows, where regret is the loss in payoff accumulation rate relative to the maximum achievable with known worker types.
-In our setting, a lower bound on the regret is $(C\log N/N)(1+ o(1))$ for some $C \in [0,\infty)$ that is a function of system parameters.
-DEEM achieves this level of regret to leading order when $C>0$, while it achieves a regret of $O(\log\log N/N)$ if $C=0$.
+Our main result (Theorem \ref{thm:mainresult}) shows that DEEM achieves essentially optimal regret as the number of jobs $N$ performed by each worker during her lifetime grows, where regret is the loss in payoff accumulation rate relative to the maximum achievable with known worker types.
+In our setting, a lower bound on the regret is $(C\log N/N)(1+ o(1))$ for some $C \in [0,\infty)$ that is a function of system parameters (we use the technical machinery developed in \cite{agrawal1989asymptotically} for a related problem to prove this bound).
+DEEM achieves this level of regret to leading order when $C>0$, while it achieves a regret of $O(\log\log N/N)$ when $C=0$.

 Situations where $C>0$ are those in which there is an inherent tension between the goals of learning and payoff maximization.
-To develop intuition, consider an expanded version of the example above, where each worker can be either an expert or novice programmer, as well as an expert or novice graphic designer.
-Suppose the supply of jobs is such that if worker types were known, only expert graphic designers who are also novice programmers would be matched to graphic design jobs.\footnote{This would be the case, e.g., if programming jobs are both in high demand and more valuable (conditional on successful completion) than graphic design jobs.} But if we are learning worker types, then expert graphic designers must be matched to approximately $O(\log N)$ programming jobs to learn whether they are novice or expert programmers -- and in turn, whether they should be matched to graphic design or programming jobs, respectively.
-Thus $\mathrm{O}(\log N/N)$ average regret per period is incurred relative to the optimal solution with known types.
+To develop intuition, consider an expanded version of the above example, where each worker can be either an expert or novice programmer, as well as an expert or novice graphic designer.
+Suppose that the supply of jobs is such that if worker types were known, only expert graphic designers who are also novice programmers would be matched to graphic design jobs.
+(This would be the case, e.g., if there were an excess supply of programming jobs, whereas the supply of graphic design jobs were less than the volume of available workers who are both expert graphic designers and novice programmers.)
+But if we are learning worker types, then expert graphic designers must be matched to approximately $\Omega(\log N)$ programming jobs to distinguish between novice and expert programmers, so that they can be matched to graphic design and programming jobs, respectively.
+Thus $\Omega(\log N/N)$ average regret per period is incurred relative to the optimal solution with known types.
 DEEM precisely minimizes the regret incurred while these distinctions are made, thus achieving the lower bound on the regret.

-Our theory is complemented by a practical heuristic that we call $\textrm{DEEM}^+$, which optimizes performance for small values of $N$, and an implementation and simulation that demonstrates a natural way of translating our work into practice.
+Our theory is complemented by a practical heuristic that we call $\textrm{DEEM}^+$, which optimizes performance for small values of $N$, an implementation leveraging queue-length based shadow prices that demonstrates a natural way of translating our work into practice, and supporting simulations.
 In particular, our simulations reveal substantial benefit from jointly managing capacity constraints and learning, as we do in DEEM and $\textrm{DEEM}^+$.